Photography Tips

 Chris McCarthy directs fitness sessions with the commercial end use in mind — the images are built to communicate to the specific clients in the Boston market who are actually booking fitness models, not to look aesthetically interesting in isolation.

 Sessions are 30 to 90 minutes depending on your package, with the 90-minute session recommended for a complete fitness portfolio build.
-Studio is at 83 E Water St, Rockland, MA — 25 minutes south of Boston.
+Studio is at 83 E Water Street, Rockland, MA — 25 minutes south of Boston.

 Contact us to discuss your fitness portfolio session, or call (781) 312-8824.